 Jokulsarlon Glacier Lagoon is easily accessible from the Ring Road.
 It is one of the most popular tourist spots for glaciers in Iceland.
 They offer 30-40 min boat tours that will bring you close to the icebergs.

 Driving to Jokulsarlon Glacier Lagoon

 This is the farthest location in our list.
 We drove for 4.5 hours from Reykjavik to Jokulsarlon Glacier Lagoon to see the glaciers and ride the Amphibian Boat Tour.
-You can stay at hotels nearer to Jokulsarlon Glacier Lagoon to avoid the long drive.
+Tip: You can stay at hotels near Jokulsarlon Glacier Lagoon like Fosshotel Glacier Lagoon to avoid the long drive.